yochannah/carpentries.org/pages/sponsorship.md

 Registration to attend The Carpentries biennial meeting, CarpentryCon, to be held in-person or virtually.
 Sponsor name and logo on conference marketing material.

 CarpentryCon attendance: ~300 persons
-- **Empowerment Sponsor** - 6 registrations, 1 keynote at the opening session, 1 sponsorship table
+- Empowerment Sponsor - 3 registrations, 1 keynote presentation, 1 sponsorship table
-- **Champion** - 4 registrations, 1 sponsorship table
+- Champion - 2 registrations, 1 sponsorship table

-*Additional registrations at a 20% discount.*

 #### Logo listed on The Carpentries blog
 Logo will be placed on the Carpentries blog (https://carpentries.org/blog/) for one year.
 The Carpentries blog receives ~2,500 views per month (~84,000 all time).